Variational Bayesian Inference for Tensor Robust Principal Component Analysis: Introduction

-Despite these successes, the adoption of VBI in TRPCA remains limited.
-To our best knowledge, only \cite{zhou2019bayesian} has explored VBI for TRPCA, employing a generalized sparsity-inducing prior.
-However, this method directly expresses the low-rank tensor as a t-product of two smaller factor tensors, presupposing the tubal rank, and models the sparse component $\mathcal{S}$ with independent Gaussian priors, which may not be optimal for sparse data.
-In contrast, we propose an approach that employs a tensor nuclear norm prior to $\mathcal{L}$, eliminating the need for predefined tensor ranks.
-For the sparse component $\mathcal{S}$, we adopt a Laplace prior, which better captures sparse structures.
-This reformulation enhances model flexibility, offering a more principled and less restrictive approach to tensor recovery, thereby mitigating limitations posed by prior assumptions on tensor ranks or sparsity patterns.
 The primary contributions of this work are succinctly summarized as: \begin{enumerate}[label=({\arabic*)},leftmargin=4ex, itemindent=0ex] \item Innovative Variational Bayesian Tensor Recovery Model: This paper proposes a novel variational Bayesian inference model for tensor recovery.
 It characterizes low-rank tensors using the tensor nuclear norm and sparse tensors via the Laplacian distribution.
 This approach enables simultaneous inference of both low-rank and sparse components along with the hyperparameters (regularization parameters), eliminating the need for pre-specifying the tensor rank. \item Efficient Inference via Laplacian Approximation and MM Framework: We introduce a Laplacian approximation methodology to tackle the computational intricacies associated with non-Gaussian posteriors arising from Laplace priors imposed on sparse tensor $\cS$ and low-rank tensor $\cL$.
 This approach directly tackles the $\ell_1$ norm minimization and tensor nuclear norm minimization problems in estimating the expectations of sparse tensor $\cS$ and low-rank tensor $\cL$.
 For covariance matrix computation, it integrates with the Majorization-Minimization (MM) framework, deriving a tight lower bound for the non-quadratic distributions encountered in the $\ell_1$ norm and tensor nuclear norm.
 This facilitates efficient variance computations, thereby significantly enhancing the efficiency and accuracy of inferring low-rank, sparse tensors as well as their hyperparameters.

 \end{enumerate}

 The rest of this paper is organized as follows.
 In Section \ref{sectionprepara}, we introduce the main preliminaries, including tensors and their decomposition.
 In Section \ref{Sectionbaypara}, we describe the hierarchical Bayesian model, joint density, and hyperprior.
 In Section \ref{sectionvarpara}, we apply variational Bayesian inference to infer hyperparameters $\theta_i$ and solve the tensors $\cL, \cS$ at the same time.
 In Section \ref{sectionexppara}, we provide the experimental results and show the superiority of our proposed methods.
 Finally, in Section \ref{sec:concl}, some conclusions are drawn.